andylvua/myshell/README.md

 will print `Hello, $(whoami)!`.

-Quotes may appear inside the command substitution, so the following command are also supported:
+Quotes may appear inside the command substitution, so the following commands are also supported:
 ```bash
 echo "$(echo 'Mixed "Quotes" support in $SHELL')"
 echo $(echo ")")